 This might be the heart of requirement analysis techniques.
 You might want to thoroughly understand the functional requirements your client has for the project even before sending the price quote.
 How would you quote for something before even knowing what functionality is required and how much time and effort you may need to address them?

-How to analyze?
+How to Analyze?

-The beginners fall a short with functional requirement gathering.
+The beginners fall short with functional requirement gathering.
 They generally try to collect all the information at once and look for the technical ways to address those needs.
 Don’t you think it’s quite early to start working on the project after having a brief requirement overview?
-How much information(in depth) do you think you can collect in few(2 or 3) meetings?
+How much information(in-depth) do you think you can collect in a few(2 or 3) meetings?

-After getting a good idea of the problem, I would focus on the very core functionality that client is proposing to solve the problem.
+After getting a good idea of the problem, I would focus on the very core functionality that the client is proposing to solve the problem.
 No fancy features or things come into the picture just yet.
 Simply the problem and functionality that addresses the problem.

 This should be the area where you focus the most.
-The success of your project development relies on how efficiently your solution is helping your client solving the core problem.
+The success of your project development relies on how efficiently your solution is helping your client solve the core problem.
 Those extra UI effects, animations, reporting features, and other bells and whistles make no sense if your solution isn’t solving the problem properly.

-02 Non-functional requirements [What else you want it to do?]:
+02 Non-Functional Requirements [What else you want it to do?]:

-Non-functional requirements are those which don’t really affect the core problem you are solving with the application.
+Non-functional requirements are those who don’t really affect the core problem you are solving with the application.
 But they are pretty important to your client.
 Here are some of the non-functional requirements I give place into my requirement analysis techniques.

 If I am working on the eCommerce web application development, I would ask the client about the compliance certificate he/she might need.
-Who will get them and How they need to be integrated?
+Who will get them, and How they need to be integrated?
 If there are transactions attached to the web application, what about the return policy?
 Who will provide the privacy, cookie, and return policy?

 What kind of support does the client need?
 How would you be able to provide the support?
 What will be included in the support and the fees for the support?
-It may sound small but it’s one of the essential requirement analysis techniques to build better trust and relationship with your client.
+It may sound small, but it’s one of the essential requirement analysis techniques to build better trust and relationship with your client.

 Any extra features or the provisioned features the client might want.
 Any such feature that might change your application’s architecture is worth noting here.
 In common practice, there might not be such features that change the article of your project because you might have covered them in the most primary functional requirement analysis.